IBM/data-prep-kit/transforms/language/doc_quality/python/README.md

 The set of dictionary keys holding [DocQualityTransform](src/doc_quality_transform.py) configuration for values are as follows:

-* _docq_text_lang_ - specifies language used in the text content.
+* _text_lang_ - specifies language used in the text content.
 By defaut, "en" is used.
-* _docq_doc_content_column_ - specifies column name that contains document text.
+* _doc_content_column_ - specifies column name that contains document text.
-* _docq_doc_id_column_ - specifies column name that contains document id.
+* _doc_id_column_ - specifies column name that contains document id.
-* _docq_bad_word_filepath_ - specifies a path to bad word file: local folder (file or directory) that points to bad word file.
+* _bad_word_filepath_ - specifies a path to bad word file: local folder (file or directory) that points to bad word file.
-* _docq_model_path_ - specifies a path to model: local folder (file or directory) that points to model.
+* _model_path_ - specifies a path to model: local folder (file or directory) that points to model.
 If it exists in local file system, model will be loaded from there.
-If it does not exist, the value specified here will be ignored and try to find model in s3 using _docq_s3_cred_.
+If it does not exist, the value specified here will be ignored and try to find model in s3 using _s3_cred_.
-* _docq_s3_cred_ - AST string of options for cos credentials retrieve kenLM model from s3.
+* _s3_cred_ - AST string of options for cos credentials retrieve kenLM model from s3.
-* _docq_model_module_name_ - specifies a class name that uses model.
+* _model_module_name_ - specifies a class name that uses model.
 The class should extend perplexity_models.PerplexityModel.
-* _docq_perplex_score_digit_ - specifies a digit of perplexity score.
+* _perplex_score_digit_ - specifies a digit of perplexity score.

 ## Running